-- Water Unit in CoS to collaborate & co-ordinate with Waste Education Unit on source control measures. - More cycle lanes to be added to increase usability for cyclists. - Frequency of service and reliability of public transport to be improved. - Introduce trams/light rail. - Pedestrian links to be included to increase pedestrian use. - Improve local services and facilities to support reduced transport use. - Incentives exist for reducing water consumption - Incentives exist for renters/landlords to work together to better manage water
+- Water Unit at City of Sydney to collaborate and co-ordinate with Waste Education Unit on source control measures, policies and education programs - Add more cycle lanes to increase usability for cyclists. - Improve frequency of service and reliability of public transport. - Introduce trams/light rail. - Include pedestrian links to increase pedestrian use. - Improve local services and facilities to support reduced transport use. - Introduce incentives for reducing water consumption. - Introduce incentives for renters and landlords to work together to better manage water.

-- Water Unit in CoS to collaborate & co-ordinate with Waste Education Unit on source control policies and education progam. - Munni Street Subcatchment to be promoted as cycle friendly due to proximity to city and cycle friendly lanes. - Vulnerable road users legislation so that cars are at fault in any accident unless car is stationary. - Support safe cycling. - Reduce competition with cars for road facilities.
-Public transport to have priority e.g. bus transit lanes. - Introduce a congestion tax. - Power sharing of roads equal share for all road users
+- Promote Munni Street Sub-catchment as cycle friendly due to proximity to city and cycle friendly lanes. - Introduce vulnerable road users legislation so that cars are at fault in any accident unless car is stationary. - Support safe cycling. - Reduce competition with cars for road facilities.
+Public transport to have priority e.g. bus transit lanes. - Introduce a congestion tax. - Facilitate power sharing of roads equal share for all road users.